dehuszar/postcss-reference/README.md

 ```
 ## Media Queries

 Additionally, [Postcss Reference] can read rules from inside media queries.
-At present, items can be referenced across matching media queries, or if a non-media-query wrapped rule references a selector with the 'all' flag, and the requested reference rules have matches wrapped in any media queries.
+Items can be referenced across matching media queries, or if a non-media-query wrapped rule references a selector with the 'all' flag, and the requested reference rules have matches wrapped in any media queries.
 For example:

 ```css
 /* Input */